mprsic/performa365docs/docs/howto/manage_document_templates.rst

 #. **Save** button is enabled if the selected file is in correct format (.docx, for example) and size (smaller than 10MB).
 #.
 Click **Save**.

+.. warning:: If digital signature is enabled in the tenant settings, you can include it in your templates.
+To add a digital signature, open the Microsoft Word document you wish to use as a template and click where you'd like to add your signature line.
+From the Word ribbon, select the Insert tab and then click Signature Line in the Text group.
+A Signature Setup pop-up box appears.
+Enter your information in the text fields and click OK.

 Edit a Document Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Go to **Manage** > **Templates**.